isomerpages/moe-westspringsec/resource/parents-information/_posts/2022-12-21-post-Sec 1 2023 eRegistration.md

           (eg, if your NRIC is T1011234P, your user ID is “1234P”)

 •         DOB: your date of birth in YYYYMMDD format

 If you have difficulty with Secondary One registration, please email: [fauroni\_sukhaimi@moe.edu.sg](mailto:fauroni_sukhaimi@moe.edu.sg) or [tong\_hui\_min@moe.edu.sg](mailto:tong_hui_min@moe.edu.sg)

-Please read the attached FAQ for Sec 1 Registration.
+Please click here to read the FAQ for Sec 1 Registration.

 **Appeal to Transfer to WSSS**